goharbor/website/docs/install-config/harbor-ha-helm.md

 Configure the followings items in `values.yaml`, you can also set them as parameters via `--set` flag during running `helm install`:

 - **Ingress rule**
-   Configure the `expose.ingress.hosts.core` and `expose.ingress.hosts.notary`.
+   Configure the `expose.ingress.hosts.core`.
 - **External URL**
    Configure the `externalURL`.
 - **External PostgreSQL**
    Set the `database.type` to `external` and fill the information in `database.external` section.

-   Three empty databases should be created manually for `Harbor core`, `Notary server` and `Notary signer` and configure them in the section.
+   An empty databases should be created manually for `Harbor core` and configured in the section.
 Harbor will create tables automatically when starting up.
 - **External Redis**
    Set the `redis.type` to `external` and fill the information in `redis.external` section.